Last updated Nov. 25th, 2013

 The purpose of the moderator is to monitor the conversations on the blog and make sure the Terms of Service (ToS) are being observed.
-When members step outside the ToS the moderator may first warn the member to give the member a chance to change their ways.
-If the member continues to act outside the ToS the Moderator may institute a temporary ban to the member.
+When members step outside the ToS the moderator should first warn the member to give the member a chance to change their ways.
+If the member continues to act outside the ToS the Moderator may institute a ban to the member.

 How in institute a warning or ban:

 1. To institute a warning or ban click on the member's name to go to their profile page.
 Under their profile picture click Inspect Member.
 The moderation box is top right of the page.

 2. Click the Ban or Warn radio buttons as appropriate and then click the Hide Comments if appropriate.
 Only click Hide fanposts or fanshots if applicable

 3. In the Message box type a short description of why they are being warned or banned.
 Messages are anonymous unless you put your name in there which is not required or desired.